 Attend a border festival or event: Many towns and cities located on state borders host festivals and events that celebrate the unique culture of the border region.
 These events can be a great way to experience the local food, music, and customs.

-- For instance, the Twin Cities of Texarkana, straddling the Texas and Arkansas border, often have joint celebrations.
+- Here's a good example: the Twin Cities of Texarkana, straddling the Texas and Arkansas border, often have joint celebrations.
 Also, border towns near Mexico often host cultural events.

 FAQ About States and Their Borders